MikaAK/deploy_ex/README.md

 ## Extra Utilities
 - [ ] - Easy Distribution
-- [ ] - Github Actions as Terraform Remote Server
+- [ ] - Runs ansible setup on nodes created via github actions

 ### Github Action
+***Note: This doesn't work properly with branch protections, to do so you'll need to modify the GH action to bypass branch protections***

 To install the github action run `mix deploy_ex.install_github_action` This action requires a few variables to be set into the Secrets section in the repo settings